ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Start Mode Definitions {#request-interact-start}

+If the client instance is capable of starting interaction with the end user, the client instance indicates this by sending an array of start modes under the `start` key.
+Each interaction start modes has a unique identifying name.
-Interaction start modes are specified by a string, which consists of the start mode name on its own, or by a JSON object with one required field and any number of parameters defined by the mode.
+Interaction start modes are specified in the array either by a string, which consists of the start mode name on its own, or by a JSON object with the required field `mode`:

 `mode`:
 : The interaction start mode.
 REQUIRED.

-Individual modes defined as objects MAY define additional parameters to be required in the object.
+Interaction start modes defined as objects MAY define additional parameters to be required in the object.

+The `start` array can contain both string-type and object-type modes.

 This specification defines the following interaction start modes: